Attention-Based Sampler for Diffusion Language Models: Experiments

-\paragraph{Models and Hardware.} Evaluation is performed on two representative diffusion language models (DLMs): Fast-dLLM v2 (with 1.5B and 7B parameters) \cite{wu2025fast2} and LLaDA-1.5 8B \cite{zhu2025llada}.
-To ensure consistent performance measurements, all experiments are run on a single NVIDIA A6000 GPU.
+\paragraph{Models and Hardware.} Evaluation is performed on two representative dLLMs: Fast-dLLM v2 (with 1.5B and 7B parameters) \citep{wu2025fast2} and LLaDA-1.5 8B \citep{zhu2025llada}.
+All experiments are run on a single NVIDIA A6000 GPU.